221114-Java-React/Ashley-Chancellor-P1/README.md

 **Administrators**
 * Set user roles for all employees
-* Approve and deny registration requests (to be implemented)
+* Approve and deny registration requests
-* Deactivate user accounts (to be implemented)
+* Deactivate and reactivate user accounts
 * Reset a registered user's password (to be implemented)

 ##### System Use Case Diagrams